Nathaniel-Rodriguez/neuralnetsim/README.rst

 Make sure it is installed with the same python exe that will be calling it.

-If also requires the utilities library which can be downloaded here or installed with pip install git+:
+It also requires the utilities library which can be downloaded here or installed with pip install git+:
 	https://github.com/Nathaniel-Rodriguez/utilities/archive/0.1.tar.gz